kubevirt/kubevirt.github.io/_posts/2018-11-20-ignition-support.markdown

 ## Introduction

 Ignition is a new provisioning utility designed specifically for CoreOS/RhCOS.
-At the the most basic level, it is a tool for manipulating a node during early boot.
+At the most basic level, it is a tool for manipulating a node during early boot.
 This includes:

 - Partitioning disks.
 - Formatting partitions.